 If emergency or non-emergency violations of HQS are determined to be the responsibility of the family, the THA will require the family make any repair(s) or corrections within thirty (30) days.
 If the repair(s) or correction(s) are not made in this time period, the THA will terminate assistance to the family, after providing an opportunity for an informal hearing.
-Extensions in these cases must be approved by Director of Assisted Housing or his/her designee.
-The owner's rent will not be abated for items which are the family's responsibility.
-If the tenant is responsible and corrections are not made, the HAP Contract will terminate when assistance is terminated.
+Extensions in these cases must be approved by which are the family's responsibility.
+If the tenant is responsible and corrections are not made, the